 It’s been over a month since I topped mine up, and I am constantly using my data.
 Their 4G speeds are fast, with download speeds up to 16 Mbps.

-If you do a lot of tours while living in Puerto Vallarta it’s going to hit your budget.
+If you do a lot of tours while living in Puerto Vallarta, it will hit your budget.
 Here are some example costs:

-- Isla Marietas: 60 USD (secret beach not included)
+- Isla Marieta98 USD (secret beach not included)

 If you don’t have the budget for tours, don’t worry.
 There are plenty of free activities in Puerto Vallarta to enjoy.

-Cost of one month of living in Puerto Vallarta
+Cost of living in Puerto Vallarta in 2023

-On average, this is what I spend living in Puerto Vallarta per month (all prices in USD):
+On average, these are my monthly expenses living in Puerto Vallarta per month in 2023 (all prices in USD):